charlesrocabert/charlesrocabert/README.md

 # Hi there!

-I am an evolutionary biologist, who uses computers and mathematics to explore the evolution of complex biological systems.
-I am studying how evolution and second-order selection shape genotypes, phenotypes and populations in changing environments, with their share of surprising and counter-intuitive effects.
+I am an evolutionary systems biologist, who uses computers and mathematics to explore the evolution of complex biological systems.
+I am studying how evolution shape genotypes, phenotypes and populations in changing environments, with their share of surprising and counter-intuitive effects.

 Check out my Github repositories to learn more about my ongoing modeling projects.